ABRATools/readthedocs/source/about/index.rst

      - .. image:: /_static/img/ap.jpg
            :width: 125px
            :align: center
-     - Austin Parkerson.
-Don’t know where I am unless I know where I've been.
+     - Don’t know where I am unless I know where I've been.

 Our Advisors and Instructors
 ----------------------------